What to Give a Dog with Upset Stomach: 10 Remedies

 You should also take your dog to the vet for his upset stomach if the symptoms last more than two or three days.

-Most of the time, a dog's upset stomach should clear up within 48 hours, so longer than this may indicate a more serious issue.
+A dog's upset stomach should usually clear up within 48 hours, so longer than this may indicate a more serious issue.

 Potential Causes of Your Dog's Upset Stomach